cryptopunksnotdead/punks.journal/smarter-csv.md

 ```

 Note: The CSV Reader uses string keys as default.
-Use the `:downcase` keyword option for `header_converter` to explicitly change the setting.
+Use the `:downcase` header converter keyword option to explicitly change the setting.

 ---